isovalent/ebpf-docs/docs/linux/syscall/BPF_PROG_TEST_RUN.md

 [:octicons-tag-24: v4.12](https://github.com/torvalds/linux/commit/1cf1cae963c2e6032aebe1637e995bc2f5d330f4)

 This field indicates how long the execution of the program took in nanoseconds.
-If `repeat` is larger than 1, the field will contain the avarage per-invokation run time for all repetitions.
+If `repeat` is larger than 1, the field will contain the average per-invokation run time for all repetitions.

 This field is not supported for the following program types: